 Using a Gimbal with the Wiral

 You can also use the Wiral LITE with a 360 camera which would let you reframe your shot to face any direction in post-production.
 If you're not familiar with it, 360 footage can be difficult to work with though, so using a gimbal may be the easiest route to take, depending on your personal preference.
 If you do want to use the Wiral LITE with a 360 camera, we recommend using the GoPro MAX.

 The Wiral LITE is a great alternative to a drone for getting smooth overhead motion shots.
 It may not be able to reach the massive heights a drone can, but it will help you capture shots well above the height you could otherwise reach in situations where using a drone isn't an option.
 Using your imagination and other accessories like a gimbal, you can find many other creative uses for the Wiral as well.

-If you are in the Middle Georgia area, you can rent our Wiral LITE for your productions!
+If you are in the Middle Georgia or surrounding areas, you can rent our Wiral LITE for your productions!